-In addition to discussions at seven Transportation Commission meetings in 2021, the city has now conducted two phases of public outreach for the draft Transportation Action Plan (TAP).
+During 2021, the Transportation Commission has agendized preparation of the Transportation Action Plan (TAP) at eight meetings.
+In addition, the city conducted two phases of public outreach for the draft TAP.
 Phase I ran from August 25-September 3, 2021 and included an online questionnaire as well as a link to the draft TAP for written comments.
 Phase II was conducted as a virtual public open house with recorded presentations for each plan element that ran from October 18-31, 2021.
 Both outreach phases included press releases and various on-line notifications through the city's home page and social media outlets.